Embroidered States Artwork

 Perfect For: A frequent mover, a relative with ties to former homes, sports fans with alliances beyond home-state borders.

-Make It Say Christmas: Choose states with holiday memories or favorite Christmas destinations.
+How to Make It Say Christmas: Choose states with holiday memories or favorite Christmas destinations.
 Change the hearts to trees, stars, or stockings.

 A handcrafted vase looks like a work of art but features your handmade artistry instead of store-bought.
 Purchase wood hearts in two sizes and cut the larger size in half.
 Use tile adhesive to secure the large halves to the edges and the small hearts to the corners of a square vase.
 Create a flower design using small hearts.
 Paint with crafts paint; let dry.
 Seal with decoupage medium and let dry.